 Timing and storage

-Use in the evening (AHAs increase photosensitivity β use SPF if applying in the morning).
-Refrigerate β use within 3 days.
-Make fresh batches every 2β3 days for maximum potency.
+Use in the evening — fruit acids slightly increase sun sensitivity.
+If using in the morning, apply SPF after.
+Refrigerate and use within 3 days.
+Make fresh small batches regularly.

-Best for: Active inflammation, eczema flares, rosacea flushing, sunburn soothing, acne papules, post-procedure skin calming
+Best for: Active inflammation, eczema flares, rosacea flushing, sunburn, acne papules, post-procedure calming

 -